Back

 Step-by-step

-2. Food Around the Harness: Next, place the harness on the floor and scatter food around it.
+1. Step One: Place the harness on the floor and scatter food around it.
 This helps your dog get comfortable being near it.

 6. Taking it Off: Have treats ready.
 Unclip the harness and as you take it off, simultaneously feed your dog.
 This ensures removal is also a positive experience.